isw-kudos/kudos-docs/docs/boards/auth0/index.md

-This integration enables you to _manage users in Auth0_ for login to Kudos Boards.
-Auth0 will maintain a directory of your users for Kudos Boards.
-This enables standalone use of Kudos Boards if you do not have any of the other supported authentication providers in your business.
+This integration enables you to _manage users in Auth0_ for login to Huddo Boards.
+Auth0 will maintain a directory of your users for Huddo Boards.
+This enables standalone use of Huddo Boards if you do not have any of the other supported authentication providers in your business.

 You may switch to using one of our other supported authentication providers at a later stage should you wish.

-### Setting up a new Auth0 tenant for use with Kudos Boards
+### Setting up a new Auth0 tenant for use with Huddo Boards

 - Sign up at [Auth0](https://auth0.com/) by providing your email and a suitable password.